HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Mathematical Background - Hamiltonian Spectral Graph

 \subsection{The Hamiltonian and Energy Spectrum in 1D Tight-Binding Systems}

 In physical sciences, it is customary to represent and study a system through its Hamiltonian matrix.
 The \newterm{energy spectrum}, which refers to the set of eigenvalues of this matrix, reveals the energy band structure---a central object of study in condensed matter physics.
-Let us consider a generic 1D tight-binding Hamiltonian:
+Let us consider a generic 1D tight-binding Hamiltonian with $s$ internal degrees of freedom (bands or orbitals) per unit cell:

-where $x$ and $j$ index unit cells and hopping lengths, respectively; $\hat{c}_{x}$ is the annihilation operator for the $x$-th unit cell.
-Each term $T_j$ represents the transition amplitude of a particle hopping from site $x+j$ to $x$ (as $\hat{c}_{x+j}$ annihilates at $x+j$ and $\hat{c}_{x}^\dagger$ creates at $x$).
-The $L^2$ norm of the amplitude, $|T_j|^2$, equals the corresponding transition probability.
-These hopping terms can generically be complex or even matrix-valued to account for multi-band systems.
+where $x$ and $j$ index unit cells and hopping lengths, respectively; $\hat{c}_{x}$ is the annihilation operator (vector of length $s$) for the $x$-th unit cell.
+Each term $\mT_j \in \sC^{s\times s}$ represents the transition amplitude matrix for a particle hopping from site $x+j$ to $x$.
+The $L^2$ norm of the amplitude corresponds to the transition probability.
+These hopping terms can generically be complex.

-The matrix representation of this Hamiltonian in real space, $\mH_\mrm{real}$, for which $(\mH_\mrm{real})_{x,x'} = T_{x'-x}$, is a Toeplitz matrix---a matrix in which each descending diagonal from left to right is constant:
+The matrix representation of this Hamiltonian in real space, $\mH_\mrm{real}$, for which the block at $(x,x')$ is $(\mH_\mrm{real})_{x,x'} = \mT_{x'-x}$, is a block Toeplitz matrix---a matrix in which each descending block diagonal from left to right is constant: